 Even if your business grows really rapidly, chances are that you will have no reason to move it to another platform – unless you want to run a truly global store.
-Shopify doesn’t support multilingual web stores.
-Other than that, it gives you all the necessary tools you need to start smoothly and then set your path to rapid growth.
+It gives you all the necessary tools you need to start smoothly and then set your path to rapid growth.

 You can try Shopify 14 days for free to test it (no credit card needed).
 The cheapest entry level plan is “Lite” for US $9 monthly.
 You can use it to sell goods on an existing website or social media profile.
 The other plans offer a complete store with additional features such as telephone support, better statistics and template modifications.
 Find out more information in our detailed Shopify review.

 If you already have a website made with Weebly and you don’t want to struggle with a complicated setup process or source code, then you should consider taking a closer look at their built-in e-commerce solution.
 The online shop works as easy as the rest of the website editor.